Stochastic n-point D-bifurcations of stochastic L\'evy flows and their complexity on finite spaces: The notion of a stochastic n-point D-bifurcation

-A first example is given in Section 2.
-Since each invariant measure on $\mM^1$ can have many lifts to invariant measures in higher levels $\mM^k$, these lifts can exhibit more than one bifurcation, at different levels $k$.
+\end{enumerate} \end{enumerate} \end{defn} Examples are given in Subsections \ref{sss: switching}, \ref{sss: minimal} and \ref{sss: arbitrary large order}.
+Since each invariant measure on $\mM^1$ can have many lifts to invariant measures in higher levels $\mM^k$, these lifts can exhibit more than one stochastic n-point D-bifurcation, at different levels $k$.
 Moreover, the same bifurcation on $k$-point motion can have projections into different invariant measures on $\mM^1$ (depending on the sequence of projections).
-This is going to be illustrated in Section 3.1.
+The precise level n of the n-point D-bifurcation is detected algorithmically in Subsection \ref{sec: minimal n<m}.
+In Subsection~\ref{ss:degreeoffreedom} the respective numbers of linear restrictions (and its complementary degrees of freedom) are quantified.